 The Vietnamese women’s squad, consisting of 35 players, has been training since early June.
 Head coach Mai Duc Chung said this was a huge advantage for the women, as they have two full months to prepare for the Games.

 “Our goal is to win the gold medal, with the girls’ main rivals coming from Thailand and Myanmar,” Chung said.

-The coach added the training sessions have improved his players’ stamina.
+The coach said the training sessions have improved his players’ stamina.

 “I strongly believe in the strength of my team at this moment and hope that they can achieve their target,” he said.

-The Vietnamese women’s football team will participate in another training camp from August 1 to 11 in Japan, during which they will play three friendly games against local club Okayama Yunogo Bella, an Okayama Select Team and China’s Guangdong team.
+The Vietnam women’s football team will participate in another training camp from August 1 to 11 in Japan, during which they will play three friendly games against local clubs Okayama Yunogo Bella, an Okayama Select Team and China’s Guangdong team.

-With only five participating teams, Malaysia, Vietnam, Thailand, Myanmar and the Philippines, the women’s football competition will be in a round-robin format in which contenders play one another.
+With only five participating teams, Malaysia, Vietnam, Thailand, Myanmar and the Philippines, the women’s football competition will be a round-robin format in which each contender meets each other once.